April 25-28

 It’s 6 pm when we get a text from DropNRoll’s Delorme Inreach, which allows her to send text messages over satellite.
 DropNRoll, Bubs and Joey are all in a pit toilet on the north rim of the Grand Canyon.
 It’s 24 degrees, and the snow is falling fast.
 The weather forecast does not look good for the next three days.
 The three of them don’t have enough extra food to wait out the snowstorm in the pit toilet.
 Do we have access to a car?

 A few miles down the highway, the rain turns to snow.
 Blowing snow, bit fat flakes.
-We get to a junction, and herein lies the creative bit- finding our way to the highway to the North Rim via a network of questionable dirt roads in the ponderosa forest.
-The first road is a rutted, tilted eroded jeep track, completely hidden under snow, and so we begin Jepping- swinging this way and that in the trees, attempting to follow the track as it winds and makes hairpin turns, going fast so as not to sink in the snow and get stuck.
+We get to a junction, and herein lies the creative bit- finding our way to the road to the North Rim of the Grand Canyon via a network of snow-covered jeep roads in the ponderosa forest.
+The first road is a rutted, tilted eroded track, completely hidden under a blanket of white, and so we begin what we call “jeeping”- swinging this way and that in the trees, attempting to follow the track as it winds and makes hairpin turns, going fast so as not to sink in the snow and get stuck.
 Dodging stumps, downed trees, washed out bits.
-Dan is from Wisonsin and grew up on a farm and is very, very good at this kind of driving.
-A few slow miles later, we pop out on the highway to the north rim.
+Dan is from Wisconsin and grew up on a farm there and is very, very good at this kind of snow driving.
+A few slow miles later, we pop out on the paved road to the north rim.
 Success!
-The road is icy and drifted with snow, no tracks but ours.
+The road is icy and drifted with snow, no other tracks besides ours.
 On either side of the road the dark forest stretches away.
-The headlights reflect eerily off the falling flakes.
+The car’s headlights reflect eerily off the falling flakes.

 After two hours of driving we reach the privy, which is at a lookout above the Grand Canyon.
 No views today.
-I pound on the door and it swings open- DropNRoll, Bubs and Joey are in their sleeping bags side by side like sardines, DropNRoll’s bag right up against the toilet.
+I pound on the door and it swings open- DropNRoll, Bubs and Joey are in their sleeping bags on the floor, side by side like sardines, DropNRoll’s bag is right up against the toilet.
 Their wet clothing is draped over the metal railings to dry.
 Earlier in the day, before the storm started, some hunters gave them beer.
 One of the beers sits on the toilet seat.
 The toilet paper rolls are empty.
+Our friends are hardcore!

 “We didn’t think you’d actually come,” says DropNRoll.
 They are SO STOKED to get out of the storm.
 We hustle everyone’s gear into the car and crank the heat, and begin the long snowy journey back to town.
 It’s 11 p.m. when we pull into the motel, and we crash so hard.

 The next day we have better luck with the weather in Zion, although the forecast at 9,000 feet, where the North Rim and the Kaibab Plateau are, continues to be awful.
 Zion, though- Zion!
 One of the best soft sunlight/steep canyon walls/hazy greenery/gentle rushing water combinations I’ve ever seen.
 Enchanted dreamland!
 Also, some of the most intense crowds.
 But I don’t mind.
 Another temple, another diverse demographic of people from all over the world who wouldn’t normally know how/be able to to get out into nature, come to worship.
-It’s fun to meander around with Dan and his parents Carol and Pat, checking out the various waterfalls and magical leafy clearings and clusters of castle-like towers with very spiritual (albeit Mormon) names.
-At one point Dan and I sprint to the top of Angel’s landing- the last half mile being such intense exposure on sandy tilted slicrock that if one were to stumble a bit one would fall two thousand feet to one’s death.
+Dan and I sprint to the top of Angel’s landing- the last half mile being such intense exposure on sandy tilted slicrock that if one were to stumble a bit one would fall two thousand feet to one’s death.
 Except!
 The park service has installed a heavy length of chain along this entire half mile, and as long as one keeps hold of this chain, it’s not actually possible to fall.
 Which makes the scramble really fun!
 And once on top the views are incredible, my favorite stormcloud/hazy sunlight in the canyon combo.
 A cold wind picks up and fat, mangy little chipmunks swarm our feet, picking broken cheez-its from the slickrock.

 We get a room at the Jacob Lake motel just after dark.
 Our room has Heat and Big Soft Beds and a paned window that looks out at the snow.
 Are we really going to hike in this?
 I think, as I drift off to the white noise of the heater.